 Based in Waco, Texas Farm Bureau Insurance has provided insurance to Texans since 1952.
 Today the company handles auto, home, property, farm, life, and health insurance for over 300,000 Texas customers and their families.
 Texas Farm Bureau has 250 offices statewide and employs over 750 multi-line agents.

 Texas Farm Bureau is accredited by the Better Business Bureau (BBB) and maintains an A+ rating.
 It also holds an Excellent rating from AM Best for financial strength and has been recognized as best in customer satisfaction in Texas by J.D.
-Power for eight consecutive years.
+Power numerous times.

 Texas Farm Bureau offers standard auto insurance coverage plus: